 Polycrylic gloss protective finish

 Well I have to say I am very pleasantly surprised how nicely this one turned out.
 You never know when using up a myriad of random leftovers what exactly will happen when they all mix together, but wow, it’s great!
 Some metallics, a little sparkle from the iridescent glitter, and a nice range of colors with none that don’t fit well with the others.
 I encourage you to do something similar.
 Don’t waste paints.
-Save up all the little bits and pieces you don’t use in small cups with lids (see our pouring page on Amazon for supplies) and then one day get them all out and create a leftovers pour 🙂
+Save up all the little bits and pieces you don’t use in small cups with lids and then one day get them all out and create a leftovers pour. 🙂

 As usual, here is a slideshow of photos of this pour, both wet and dry, and close-ups of the details.
 It will be for sale in my Etsy store here.